 Why focus on school meals?

 The benefits of HSMFA extend well beyond the impact on individual children and families.
-HSMFA also improves school nutrition finances and buying power, streamlines administration of the program, and eliminates school meal debt.
+HSMFA also improves school nutrition finances and buying power, streamlines administration of the program, expands farm-to-school programming, and eliminates school meal debt.
 Every dollar invested in school meals provides $2 in health, equity, environmental, and economic benefits.

 My school already has free school meals, why do we need this statewide?

 Many schools in New York offer free school meals to all students through a federal option called Community Eligibility Provision (CEP) that is available to schools and districts that serve a large number of low-income students.
-However, small schools in areas where poverty is prevalent but less concentrated are often ineligible for CEP or unable to make it work financially.
-Around 2,000 schools and 726,000 students lost access to free school meals when pandemic-related flexibilities expired at the end of the 2021-22 school year.
+However, nearly 660 schools in suburban and rural areas where poverty is prevalent but less concentrated are often ineligible for CEP.

-Wouldn’t HSMFA cover families who can afford to pay for school meals?
+Wouldn’t HSMFA NY Kids cover families who can afford to pay for school meals?

-HSMFA strengthens school meal programs for everyone.
+HSMFA NY Kids strengthens school meal programs for everyone.
 Many families in NY are struggling to make ends meet, earning just above the income guidelines for free school meals, but still less than a living wage.
-A family of four making just $51,400 is over-income for free school meals.
-Statewide, an estimated 470,000 children are ineligible for free school meals but live in households earning less than a living wage.
-At a time when inflation is causing grocery store prices to skyrocket, receiving school breakfast and lunch at no cost is a significant support, saving families an estimated $140 per child in grocery spending each month, based on average meal costs.
+A family of four making just $56,000 – far below a living wage in New York – is over-income for free school meals.
+At a time when grocery store prices remain historically high, receiving school breakfast and lunch at no cost is a significant support, saving families an estimated $150 per child in grocery spending each month, based on average meal costs.

 HSMFA also increases participation in school meal programs.
 This is important because higher participation among all students improves the financial viability of school meal programs and allows schools to invest in innovative models that further improve their meal service, like farm-to-school programs, breakfast after the bell, and other best practices.